piranna/piranna.github.io/_drafts/Beyond-the-Browser-Running-mediasoup-client-in-Node.js-as-a-Headless-WebRTC-Endpoint.md

 ```

 Notice that the application-level concepts intentionally do not appear anywhere
 in this diagram.
 There are no rooms, participants or meetings.
-Those belong to
+Everything above
-the application.
-The diagram only contains mediasoup primitives.
+the `Device` abstraction remains the application's responsibility.
+The diagram

-This separation is one of the reasons mediasoup remains such a flexible
+only contains mediasoup primitives.

-foundation for building realtime systems (not talking about its beastly
+That flexibility complements mediasoup's already well-known performance
-performance).
+characteristics.

 ## Headless Browser vs Headless mediasoup Endpoint

 When discussing automated testing of frontend libraries, browser automation is
 often the first solution that comes to mind.
 Headless browsers are incredibly
 valuable tools, but they solve a different problem: they are heavyweight
-end-2-end solutions.
+end-to-end solutions.

 `mediasoup-client-wrtc`, on the other hand, creates programmable mediasoup
 endpoints that _could_ be used as a lightweight alternative for automated